(1966/2009) Harry Harrison, Penguin, £9.99, pbk, pp224, ISBN 978-0-141-19023-5

-It is the year 1999 and an over-crowded world sees the masses thrown together in cities.
-Outside, the countryside is heavily protected and geared to food production, but even with the technology of the future there is not enough to go around.
+This is Harry Harrison's eighth book and though short it is a powerful work.
+It is the year 1999 and an over-crowded world sees the masses thrown together in cities: the population bomb has exploded!
+Outside, the countryside is heavily protected and geared to food production but, even with the technology of the future, there is not enough to go around.
 It is a world of starving billions, where the most many can hope for is a diet of lentils and soya with the occasional rat if lucky.
-But in the city of New York, population 35 million, there is a cop who will not simply walk away from what is just another routine unsolved murder.
-And so when there is a murder our man gets stuck in...

-It is worth remembering that earlier in the 20th century, when this was being written, the World's population really was growing at a super-exponential rate (not at the lower rate as it was in the real 1999).
+It is worth remembering that earlier, just after the mid-20th century, when this was being written, the World's population really was growing at a super-exponential rate (not at the subsequently -- a third of a century on from the book's publication -- lower rate as it was in the real 1999).
 Harry Harrison properly researched this book's background and it even contains an academic bibliography at the end; a rarity for SF novels.
 It is the proverbial Malthusian SF novel and Harrison's wake-up call for mankind.

 Now you may think that this sounds a tad serious for an SF book, but SF is a genre that can sound wake-up calls and get people to think: War of the Worlds, 1984, The Telepathist... you take your pick.
 This is Harrison's environmental book and you do need to remember that back in the early 1970s there was genuine science concern from population demographers, human ecologists and what would soon be called environmental scientists, as to how the global population was growing.